• Products

 1. Risk Tolerance

 An investor’s risk tolerance determines how they build their financial portfolio.
 The selection of assets and investments hugely depends on this factor.
 For example, conservative investors may invest in market index funds, large-cap value stocks, investment-grade bonds, and cash equivalents.
-On the other hand, investors who are willing to take on more risk may invest in small and large-cap growth stocks, high-yield bonds, gold, oil, real estate, etc.
+On the other hand, investors who are willing to take on more risk may invest in small- and large-cap growth stocks, high-yield bonds, gold, oil, and real estate, among other assets.

 2. Time horizon